SVCE-ACM/A-December-of-Algorithms-2021/README.md

   #### Problem Statement

   - Florence is a scenic city that has a number of art galleries connected by bidirectional roads, each of which has a travel time associated with it.
 Each of the art galleries     may have an artist who displays one or more kinds of arts.
-A couple, Madhav and Akshara, are at art gallery 1 (each of the gallery is numbered consecutively from 1 to x ).   - They have a list of arts they want to click photos of, and to save time, they will divide the list between them.
-Determine the total travel time for the couple to click         pictures of all of the types of arts, finally meeting at art gallery x .
+A couple, Madhav and Akshara, are at art gallery 1 (each of the gallery is numbered consecutively from 1 to `x` ).
+  - They have a list of arts they want to click photos of, and to save time, they will divide the list between them.
+Determine the total travel time for the couple to click         pictures of all of the types of arts, finally meeting at art gallery `x`.
-  - Their paths may intersect, they may backtrack through art gallery x, and one may arrive at a different time than the other.
+  - Their paths may intersect, they may backtrack through art gallery `x`, and one may arrive at a different time than the other.
 The minimum time to determine is when both have arrived at the destination.
-  - For example, there are x=5 art galleries displaying y=3 types of arts.
-The following is a graph that shows a possible layout of the art galleries connected by z=4 paths.
+  - For example, there are `x = 5` art galleries displaying `y = 3` types of arts.
+The following is a graph that shows a possible layout of the art galleries connected by `z = 4` paths.
 Each of the galleries is labeled gallery number/art types displayed/ who(madhav/akshara) visit(s).
-  - Here ‘B’ and ‘L’ represent madhav and akshara, respectively.
-In this example, both madhav and akshara take the same path, i.e. 1→3→5 and arrive at time 15+5=20 having           clicked pictures of all three types of arts they wanted to.
+  - Here `B` and `L` represent madhav and akshara, respectively.
+In this example, both madhav and akshara take the same path, i.e. `1→3→5` and arrive at time `15+5=20` having  clicked pictures of all three types of arts they wanted to.
 Neither of them visit shopping centers 2 or 4.
   - Complete the art function in the editor.
 It should return an integer that represents the minimum time required for their photo session . art has the following parameters:
       (i)   x: an integer, the number of art galleries